 | Old sword lore praised swords that could be bend into a semicircle around the

 body of its bearer without breaking or staying bent.

 We call that an elastic deformation, a deformation that is not permanent but allows the material to regain its original shape.
 Springs or rubber bands deform elastically and with ease, your sword, however, should be able to deform elastically but not with ease.
 So elasticity or stiffness as a property needs more thoughts, too.

-with a cross guard, a pommel, and so on.
+a hilt with a cross guard, a pommel,

 Your complete swordblade plus hiltnow has a center of gravity that should be not too far from the hilt.
 The location of the center of gravity together with its weight defines its moment of inertia (we come to that).
 All of that together with the kind of grip your hilt provides determines how it "handles".